apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Indicates the StatefulSetUpdateStrategy that will be
+<p>updateStrategy indicates the StatefulSetUpdateStrategy that will be
 employed to update Pods in the RSM when a revision is made to Template.
 UpdateStrategy.Type will be set to appsv1.OnDeleteStatefulSetStrategyType if MemberUpdateStrategy is not nil</p>